English literature: Anglo-Saxon England: Old English literature (449–1066)

 Old English literature, or Anglo-Saxon literature, encompasses the surviving literature written in Old English in Anglo-Saxon England, in the period after the settlement of the Saxons and other Germanic tribes in England (Jutes and the Angles) c.
 450, after the withdrawal of the Romans, and "ending soon after the Norman Conquest" in 1066.
 These works include genres such as epic poetry, hagiography, sermons, Bible translations, legal works, chronicles and riddles.
 In all there are about 400 surviving manuscripts from the period.

 Widsith, which appears in the Exeter Book of the late 10th century, gives a list of kings of tribes ordered according to their popularity and impact on history, with Attila King of the Huns coming first, followed by Eormanric of the Ostrogoths.
 It may also be the oldest extant work that tells the Battle of the Goths and Huns, which is also told in such later Scandinavian works as Hervarar's saga and Gesta Danorum.
 Lotte Hedeager argues that the work is far older, however, and that it likely dates back to the late 6th or early 7th century, citing the author's knowledge of historical details and accuracy as proof of its authenticity.
 She does note, however, that some authors, such as John Niles, have argued the work was invented in the 10th century.

 The Anglo-Saxon Chronicle is a collection of annals in Old English, from the 9th century, that chronicles the history of the Anglo-Saxons.
-The poem Battle of Maldon also deals with history.
+The poem The Battle of Maldon also deals with history.
 This is a work of uncertain date, celebrating the Battle of Maldon of 991, at which the Anglo-Saxons failed to prevent a Viking invasion.